Consort Duan: Palace women uprising

-In 1542, the emperor was staying in Consort Duan's quarters.
-A group of palace women pretended to wait on him whilst there, tied a rope around his neck and attempted to strangle him.
+On 27 November 1542, a group of palace women attempted to murder the emperor when he was staying in Consort Duan's quarters.
+They pretended to wait on him whilst there, tied a rope around his neck and attempted to strangle him.
 They failed to do so and, in the meantime, a palace woman named Zhang Jinlian (張金蓮) alerted Empress Fang.
 The palace eunuchs revived the emperor and arrested the palace women.

-After the attack, the Jiajing Emperor was incapable of speaking, so Empress Fang ordered the palace women executed.
+After the attack, the Jiajing Emperor was unconscious for several days, so Empress Fang ordered the palace women executed.
 As the attack had taken place in Consort Duan's palace, the empress determined that she had conspired with the palace women and sentenced her to death by slow slicing in the marketplace.
 Her body was then displayed, alongside those of Imperial Concubine Ning and the other palace women.
-10 members of the women's families were also beheaded, while a further 20 were enslaved and gifted to ministers.
+10 members of the women's families were also beheaded, while a further 20 were enslaved and given to ministers.
 It was later determined that Consort Duan had not been involved, but she was not granted a posthumous title.